 Further information about Asbury University Music Ensembles may be found on our website: asbury.edu/academics/departments/music/ensembles.

 Recital Requirement: All music majors must present a recital of high caliber in accordance with music department standards.
 These standards are found in the “Recital Requirements & Guidelines” document on the Music Department’s website (www.asbury.edu/academics/departments/music/music-home/current-student-forms).

-Recital attendance is required of all music minors and majors.
-Those in Bachelor of Arts in Music degree program must pass eight semesters of recital attendance.
-Those in the Bachelor of Science in Education, Integrated Music P-degree program must pass seven semesters, because the student teaching semester is exempt.
+Recital Attendance: All music majors and minors are required to attend a minimum number of recitals.
+Students with majors in the Music degree program must pass eight semesters of recital attendance.
+Students in the Education, Integrated Music P-12 degree program must pass seven semesters, because the student teaching semester is exempt.
 Those in the Music Minor program must pass four semesters of recital attendance.
-Transfer music majors are required to enroll in RCT 041 every semester.
+Transfer music majors will be required to enroll in RCT 041 every semester.

 Language Requirement: French and German are the languages of music; therefore these are the recommended languages for the Music majors.
 Music Education majors are exempt from the language requirement.

 1. Non-keyboard music majors must enroll in Functional Piano (151, 152, & 251) concurrently with the freshman and sophomore music theory courses; this enrollment in Functional Piano must continue without interruption until all required courses have been passed.

 2. Keyboard music majors are required to take: PNO 161, 162, 261, 262.
 (Church music keyboard majors take PNO 130 instead of PNO 261, 262).